gsukisubramaniam/Getting-and-Cleaning-Data/Project/CodeBook.md

 ##New Dataset

-Finally, we generate a new dataset with all the average measures for each subject and activity type (30 subjects * 6 activities = 180 rows).
-The output file is called averages_data.txt, and uploaded to this repository.
+Finally, we generate a new dataset with all the average measures for each subject and activity type (6 activities*30 subjects= 180 rows).
+The output file is called output.txt, and uploaded to this repository.
 Variables
 x_train, y_train, x_test, y_test, subject_train and subject_test contain the data from the downloaded files.
 x_data, y_data and subject_data merge the previous datasets to further analysis.